Invariant monotone coupling need not exist: The mass-transport principle and ends

-This will be important in constructing a monotone coupling of our processes and it also implies that an end cannot be determined using invariant processes.
-The intuition is simple: given an end $\xi(\omega)$ (which is ``somehow determined" by a configuration $\omega$) a vertex $v$ could send mass $1$ to each of the two vertices that are the other endpoints of the two edges in $J^{\xi(\omega)}(v)$.
-In this way the overall mass sent out is $2$ while the overall mass received is $1$.
-To make this precise in a general setting we have to deal with measurability issues related to how a configuration ${\omega}$ determines an end $\xi({\omega})$ but this is not needed for our purposes.
+This will be important in constructing a monotone coupling of our processes, and it also implies that an end cannot be determined using invariant processes.
+The intuition is simple: given an end $\xi(\omega)$ (which is ``somehow determined'' by a configuration $\omega$) a vertex $v$ could send mass $1$ to each of the two vertices that are the other endpoints of the two edges in $J^{\xi(\omega)}(v)$.
+In this way the overall mass\vadjust{\goodbreak} sent out is $2$, while the overall mass received is $1$.
+To make this precise in a general setting, we have to deal with measurability issues related to how a configuration~${\omega}$ determines an end $\xi({\omega})$, but this is not needed for our purposes.
+While it is not important for our later work, note that if we put extra edges into $T_3$ by connecting every vertex $v$ with~$v_2^{\xi}$, then we get a transitive graph where the obvious generalization of the mass transport principle fails.